gdalle/DifferentiationInterface.jl/DifferentiationInterface/README.md

 - [Tracker.jl](https://github.com/FluxML/Tracker.jl)
 - [Zygote.jl](https://github.com/FluxML/Zygote.jl)

+Note that in some cases, using DifferentiationInterface.jl will be slower than calling backend-specific utilities.
+This is mostly true for Enzyme.jl, whose handling of activities and multiple arguments unlocks additional performance compared to our simple API.
+We are working on this challenge, and welcome any suggestions or contributions.

 ## Installation

 To install the stable version of the package, run the following code in a Julia REPL: